 「Can I say that I have become the 'Kim Dokja' I wanted just by collecting all the 'Kim Dokja fragments'?」

 Cheon Inho paused for a moment.
-It was because I sensed an unusual energy from snowfield Kim Dokja.
+It was because he sensed an unusual energy from snowfield Kim Dokja.

 「You're right.
 What's important is not the result, but the process.」